jdoleary/Spellmasons/docs/CriticalPath.md

 - DONE Complete Menu with options
 - Bug Reporting built in (e.g. Save game state and send it to me)
 - Packaged in Electron App
-- Able to loop the game indefinitely with satisfying difficulty curve
+- Simple to connect with friends in multiplayer
-- Enough random elements that different playthroughs feel somewhat unique